What Is a Functional Bowel Disorder?

-When the digestive system is not functioning normally but no structural causes are found, the problem might be a functional bowel disorder.1 One definition of a functional bowel disorder is below.
+When the digestive system is not functioning normally but no structural causes are found, the problem might be one of several functional bowel disorders.1 One definition of a functional bowel disorder is below.
 Put simply, these disorders are problems related to gut-brain interaction.1

 Here is the definition from the International Foundation for Functional Gastrointestinal Disorders: “Disorders where the body's normal activities in terms of the movement of the intestines, the sensitivity of the nerves of the intestines, or the way in which the brain controls some of these functions is impaired.
 However, there are no structural abnormalities that can be seen by endoscopy, x-ray, or blood tests."1

 The diagnosis of a functional bowel disorders depends on the specific disorder.
 In general, it is based on symptoms that started at least 6 months before and have been present at least once per week for the last 3 months.
 The specific symptoms depend which part of the digestive tract is affected.
 Symptoms may include pain, bloating, irregular bowel movements, diarrhea, or constipation.2

 Experts estimate that at least one-quarter of people in the United States have a functional bowel disorder.
 These disorders are among the most common digestive problems.1

 - Esophageal disorders affect the esophagus (food pipe).
 These include functional chest pain, functional heartburn, difficulty swallowing, and the feeling of having a lump in the throat.